Machine-Verifying Toom-Cook Multiplication with Integer Evaluation Points: Lean proof structure

-We represent the split polynomials as coefficient vectors.
+def tk_B (KX KY BASE : ℕ) (x y : ℤ) : ℕ := BASE ^ (tk_i KX KY BASE x y) \end{leancode} We represent the split polynomials as coefficient vectors.
 We elect not to use Mathlib's built-in {\tt Polynomial} object.
-We do this because it is easier, in this case, to deal with a coefficient-vector representation of a polynomial when performing linear-algebraic manipulations on it in Lean.

-We explicitly define the formula for $\theta(k_x, k_y, \vec v)$ in the Lean specification.
+We do this because it is easier, in this case, to deal with a coefficient-vector representation of a polynomial when performing linear-algebraic manipulations on it in Lean. \begin{leancode} def tk_split (KX KY KZ BASE : ℕ) (x y : ℕ) (z : ℕ) : Vector ℕ KZ := Vector.ofFn (fun i : Fin KZ => (z / (tk_B KX KY BASE x y) ^ i.1) \end{leancode} We explicitly define the formula for $\theta(k_x, k_y, \vec v)$ in the Lean specification.
 We build up to this by defining the formulas for $C_x$, $C_y$, and $C$ per the definitions in Section \ref{sec:theta}.
-We then define $\theta$ in terms of these values.
+We then define $\theta$ in terms of these values. \begin{leancode} def tk_CX (BASE KX KY : ℕ) (POINTS : Vector ℤ (KX+KY-1)) : ℕ := let v_max := tk_vmax KX KY POINTS digits BASE (( ∑ i ∈ Finset.range KX, v_max ^ i) : ℤ)